jduncan017/jduncan017/README.md

 - 🔭 **What I'm up to:** I’m currently immersing myself in a software development course at TripleTen University.
 I'm learning, growing, and loving every minute of it!

-- 🌱 **What I'm learning:** I'm diving headfirst into Node.js, enhancing my skills in building efficient, back-end servers & APIs.
+- 🌱 **What I'm learning:** I'm diving headfirst into Next.js, enhancing my skills in building efficient, modern web applications.

 - 👯 **Collaboration interests:** I’m intrigued by AI, especially its applications in Crypto and Sustainable Agriculture.
 If you're working on something related, let's connect and see how we can make a difference together!